Under the direction of Kumu Hula Mapuana Samonte-Nowak,

 Explanation: People respond better to gentle words than to scoldings.

-In addition to the public performances listed below, our Halau is also available for weddings, conventions, and other private events.
-Inquire about special occasion performances.
+Halau Hula Malani O Kapehe is available for weddings, conventions, and other special events.
+Inquire about special occasion performances here.

 As a child, she spent much time with her grandmother, Helen Kapehe Ku’uleialoha Ching, who inspired her to perpetuate Hawaiian culture and hula.
 In her honor and memory she named Halau Hula Malani O Kapehe.